empriselab/RCareWorld/docs/usage.rst

 We provide an example of how the code should be structured and how to set up the Dockerfile in the `template folder <https://github.com/empriselab/RCareWorld/tree/phy-robo-care/template>`_.
 A sample Dockerfile looks like the one in `this link <https://github.com/empriselab/RCareWorld/blob/phy-robo-care/template/dockerfile>`_.
 You can use this as a reference to set up your Docker environment.

-..
-If you are participating in only one track, you should write one script that runs your entire codebase.
-For example,
-.. if your entry-point script is `test_bathing.py`, you should write a Dockerfile that copies this script into the container and runs it.
-..
-If you are participating in both tracks, you should write two scripts, one for each track, and write a Dockerfile that copies both scripts into the container and runs them.

 Build Your Docker
 -----------------